-(TB_PREV) Proportion of ART patients who completed a standard course of TB preventive therapy within the semiannual reporting period
+(TB_PREV) Proportion of ART patients who started on a standard course of TB Preventive Treatment (TPT) in the previous reporting period who completed therapy

 How to calculate annual total:

-The numerator can be generated by counting the number of PLHIV on ART who are documented as having received at least six months of IPT or have completed another standard course of TB preventive therapy.
-This should include the patients who completed a shorter alternative course, such as 3 months of isoniazid and rifapentine (3HP), as well as those who are on prolonged or continuous IPT who have completed their first 6 months of therapy during the semiannual reporting period.
-Importantly, programs should ensure that patients on continuous therapy are counted only once, and not repeated in future calculations.
+The numerator can be generated by counting the subset of patients from the denominator who received at least six months of IPT or have completed another standard course of TPT.
+If a TPT register is being used, this would require framing out the dates that define the previous reporting period, identifying those that initiated TPT during the reporting period (the denominator) and then documenting the number of those patients who completed the course of TPT that they started during that reporting period.
+This should include the patients who completed a shorter alternative course, such as 3-HP, as well as those who are on prolonged or continuous IPT who have completed their first six months of therapy.

 How to review for data quality:

-The numerator can be generated by counting the number of PLHIV on ART who are documented as having received at least six months of IPT or have completed another standard course of TB preventive therapy.
+The numerator is generated by counting the number of PLHIV on ART from the previous reporting period who were documented as having received at least six months of IPT or having completed any other standard course of TPT (such as 3-HP).

 PEPFAR Support definition: